QEC-pages/vecdec/README.md

 ## Vectorized decoder

-This section describes operation with the command-line switch `mode=1`.
+This section describes operation with the command-line switch `mode=0` (the default).

 ### How it works